nogibjj/Yuwen-IDS706-miniproject5/README.md

 [![cicd](https://github.com/nogibjj/Yuwen-IDS706-miniproject5/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/Yuwen-IDS706-miniproject5/actions/workflows/cicd.yml)

 This is a repo template for course 706_Data_Engineering Week 5 Mini Project.
-The objective of this was to create a Python script that interacts with a SQL database.
+This objective was to create a Python script that interacts with an SQL database.

 # Purpose
 - Create a SQL database with Python